BSN-Spartan/Data-Center-System/README.md

 ## 3. Starting the Service

+Here we start the service in two ways, you may choose one of them that fits your requirement.

 ### 3.1 Starting by Package

 Make sure Java 1.8 or later version has been installed in your system.

 ```
 java -version
 ```